-If you don’t have a lump sum of money, another great option is a long-term life insurance policy (LTCi) or a traditional long-term care insurance policy.
-In simple terms, these policies are designed specifically for long-term care and allow the insured to access the life insurance’s death benefit while alive to pay for LTC costs.
+If you don’t have a lump sum, another great option is long-term life insurance (LTCi) or a traditional long-term care insurance policy.
+These policies are designed for long-term care and allow the insured to access the life insurance’s death benefit while alive to pay for LTC costs.
 In addition, applicants can pay a fixed premium monthly or annually instead of a one-time deposit.

 Request A Quote